 - Show Within a Show: Steve and Mike's own, heavily modified Slapstick comic "A real comic book hero has to have majesty!" as well as Steve's dream which plays like an old monster movie.

-- We Need a Distraction: Done in issue #4 with a cup of coffee.
+- We Need a Distraction: Done in issue #4 with a cup of coffee, which Slapstick uses to lower the Neutron Bomb's guard before knocking him out.

 - Willing Suspension of Disbelief: The Overlord's castle in Dimension X stayed upright with this; when Steve's schoolmates awoke from their Mediocritizer-induced stupor, it promptly collapsed.